exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 }
 ```

 Because the Exceptionless API takes JSON body payloads, we want to build our event into JSON.
 To do that, we first start with a dictionary.
-As you can see, we are creating an `eventDictionary` which is simply key value pairs in string format.
+As you can see, we are creating an `eventDictionary` which is simply keyvalue pairs in string format.
 We add in the date in ISO format so we know when our events happen.
 The actual event message is what we passed in all the way back from when we clicked the button.

 We take that dictionary and convert it to JSON with Swift's built-in `JSONSerialization` function.
 Before posting to the API, let's take a look at the output in the console and make sure we're happy with it.